-- Bachelor’s degree in a health care field or quality is required.
+- Bachelor’s degree in a clinical health care field or significant number of years (10 or more) of clinical healthcare experience is required.

-- Minimum of 5 years of experience in a health care setting is required.
+- Minimum of 5 years’ experience in implementing quality improvement initiatives in a health care setting is required.

-- Demonstrated knowledge of program evaluation, process improvement and/or outcomes measurement is essential.
+- Demonstrated knowledge of program evaluation, process improvement and outcomes measurement in a quality improvement setting is essential.

 - Excellent interpersonal skills, as demonstrated in oral, written and presentation formats is necessary.

-- Individual must be able to travel to meetings and to member hospitals across the state.
-Travel can be up to 1-2 times a week during certain times of the year.
+- Individual must be able to travel to meetings and the locations of the program participants across the state of Michigan.

 - Master’s degree in a health care field or quality is preferred.

-- Experience in an inpatient healthcare setting is highly desirable.
+- Experience in a care transitions role in a healthcare setting is highly desirable.

 - Working knowledge of University policies and procedures is desired.

-- Experience with survey methodology and preparation as well as public speaking are desired.
+- Experience with public speaking and meeting facilitation is desired.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.